Syntax and Semantics of Linear Dependent Types: Introduction

-The question rises if this linear analysis can be extended to predicate logic.
+The question arises whether this linear analysis can be extended to predicate logic.
 Although some work has been done in this direction, the author feels a satisfactory answer has not been given.

-Although Girard's early work in linear logic already talks about quantifiers, the analysis appears to have stayed rather superficial.
+Although Girard's early work in linear logic already discussed quantifiers, the analysis appears to have stayed rather superficial.
 In particular, an account of internal quantification, or a linear variant of Martin-L\"of's type theory, was missing, let alone a Curry-Howard correspondence.
 Later, linear types and dependent types were first combined in \cite{cervesato1996linear}, where a syntax was presented that extends LF (Logical Framework) with linear types (that depend on terms of intuitionistic types).
 This has given rise to a line of work in the computer science community.
 See e.g. \cite{dal2011linear,petit2012linear,gaboardi2013linear}.
 All the work seems to be syntactic in nature, however.

-On the other hand, very similar ideas, this time at the level of categorical semantics and specific models (coming from homotopy theory, algebra, and mathematical physics), have emerged in the mathematical community lately, perhaps independently so.
-Relevant literature is e.g. \cite{may2006parametrized,shulman2013enriched,ponto2012duality,schreiber2014quantization}.
+On the other hand, very similar ideas, this time at the level of categorical semantics and specific models (coming from homotopy theory, algebra, and mathematical physics), have recently emerged in the mathematical community, perhaps independently.
+Relevant literature includes \cite{may2006parametrized,shulman2013enriched,ponto2012duality,schreiber2014quantization}.

-Although, in the past months, some suggestions have been made on the nLab and nForum, of possible connections between both lines of work, no account of the correspondence was ever published, as far as the author is aware.
-Moreover, the syntactic tradition seems to have stayed restricted to the situation of functional type theory, in which one has $\Pi$- and $\multimap$-types, while we are really interested in the general case of algebraic type theory, which is of fundamental importance from the point of view of mathematics where structures seldom admit internal homs.
-Simultaneously, in the syntactic traditions there seems to be a lack of other type formers (like $\Sigma$-, $!$-, and $\mathrm{Id}$-types).
+Although some suggestions about possible connections between the two lines of work have been made on the nLab and nForum in recent months, no account of the correspondence has been published, as far as the author is aware.
+Moreover, the syntactic tradition seems to have stayed restricted to the situation of functional type theory, in which one has $\Pi$- and $\multimap$-types, while our interest is in the general case of algebraic type theory, which is of fundamental importance from the point of view of mathematics, where structures seldom admit internal homs.
+At the same time, the syntactic tradition seems to lack other type formers (such as $\Sigma$-, $!$-, and $\mathrm{Id}$-types).
 The semantic tradition, however, does not seem to have given a sufficient account of the notion of comprehension.
-The present text will take some steps to close this gap in the existing literature.
+The present text takes some steps to close this gap in the existing literature.